-Published Topographic Maps The USGS was entrusted with the responsibility for mapping the country in 1879 and has been the primary civilian mapping agency of the United States ever since.
+The USGS was entrusted with the responsibility for mapping the country in 1879 and has been the primary civilian mapping agency of the United States ever since.
 The best known USGS maps are the 1:24,000-scale topographic maps, also known as 7.5-minute quadrangles.
-More than 55,000 7.5-minute maps were made to cover the 48 conterminous states.
-This is the only uniform map series that covers this area of the United States in considerable detail.
-The 7.5-minute map series was officially completed in 1991; only minor revisions have been made to the printed product in recent years as the program has moved to a digital format.
-The hard copy maps are still available for sale through the online USGS Store, http://store.usgs.gov/, and business partner retailers.
+From approximately 1947 to 1992, more than 55,000 7.5-minute maps were made to cover the 48 conterminous states.
+Similar maps at varying scales were produced during the same time period for Alaska, Hawaii, and US Territories.
+The 7.5-minute series was declared complete in 1992, and at that time was the only uniform map series that covered the United States in considerable detail.

 Map revision continued, though in decreasing quantities, through the 1990s.
 The last printed USGS topographic maps were published in 2006.In 2009, a new USGS quadrangle topographic map series was defined.
 Named “US Topo,” these maps are modeled on the 7.5-minute series, but are derived from GIS data.
 At about the same time, a separate project was started to scan the entire historic library of traditional topographic maps.
 Today, USGS topographic quadrangle maps are divided into two product types: 1.
 US Topo is the current topographic map series.
 These are modeled on the legacy 7.5-minute maps, but are mass-produced from GIS databases and published as digital documents.

 2. The Historical Topographic Map Collection (HTMC) is a set of scanned images of USGS topographic quadrangle maps originally published as paper documents in the period 1884-2006.

 Both US Topo and HTMC maps can be downloaded free of charge through several USGS interfaces.